rois-codh/kmnist/README.md

 ### Kuzushiji-Kanji

-Kuzushiji-Kanji is a large 64x64 dataset of 3832 Kanji characters, both common and rare.
+Kuzushiji-Kanji is a large and highly imbalanced 64x64 dataset of 3832 Kanji characters, containing 140,426 images of both common and rare characters.

-We hope to have the full Kuzushiji-Kanji dataset available for download within the next few days!
+The full dataset is available for download [here](http://codh.rois.ac.jp/kmnist/dataset/kkanji/kkanji.tar) (310MB).
+We plan to release a train/test split version as a low-shot learning dataset very soon.

 ![Examples of Kuzushiji-Kanji classes](images/kkanji_examples.png)